Postpartum Depression

 • Clinical evaluation

-• Criteria for major depression
+• Criteria for major depressive disorder

 • Significant weight loss, loss of appetite, or weight gain